restot/opencloud-desktop/audit-claude.md

 - Document limitation clearly if intentionally deferred
 - Add test for subdirectory enumeration

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in FileProviderEnumerator.swift:40-52.
+The serverPath is set to empty string for non-root items with a TODO comment.
+This is a critical gap preventing subdirectory enumeration from working.

 ---

 ### 18. LOW: Hardcoded WebDAV Path